pachyderm/pachyderm/examples/spouts/EmailSentimentAnalyzer/README.md

 A couple of things to note, to expand on the [Pachyderm spout](http://docs.pachyderm.com/en/latest/fundamentals/spouts.html) documentation.

+1. Look in the source code for [./imap_spout.py](imap_spout.py) for environment variables you may need to add to the pipeline spec for the spout to use another email service or other default IMAP folders.
 1. The function `open_pipe` opens `/pfs/out`,
    the named pipe that's the gateway to the spout's output repo.
    Note that it must open that pipe as _write only_ and in _binary_ mode.
    If you omit this, you're likely to see errors like `TypeError: a bytes-like object is required, not 'str'` in your `pachctl logs` for the pipeline.
 1. The files are not written directly to the `/pfs/out`; they're written as part of a `tarfile` object.
    Pachyderm uses the Unix `tar` format to ensure that multiple files can be written to `/pfs/out` and appear correctly in the output repo of your spout.
 1. In Python, the `tarfile.open()` command must use the `mode="w|"` argument, along with the named pipe's file object, to ensure that the `tarfile` object won't try to `seek` on the named pipe `/pfs/out`.
    If you forget this argument, you're likely to to see errors like `file stream is not seekable` in your `pachctl logs` for the pipeline.
 1. Every time you `close()` `/pfs/out`, it's a commit.
 1. Note that `open_pipe` backs off and attempts to open `/pfs/out` if any errors happen.
    Sometimes it'll take the spout a little bit of time to reopen`/pfs/out` after out code closes it for a commit;
    the backoff is insurance.
-1. It saves each email in a file with the `mbox` extension, which is the standard extension for Unix emails. "eml" is also commonly used, but is a slightly different format than what we use here.
-Each `mbox` file contains one email.
+1. It saves each email in a file with the `mbox` extension, which is the standard extension for Unix emails.
+   "eml" is also commonly used, but is a slightly different format than what we use here. ' Each `mbox` file contains one email.

 ### sentimentalist